-- Lower rate environment: The overall financial impact of the lower rate environment has lead Council to review it services and capital works program and to source alternative funding.

-- COVID-19 impact: This pandemic will continue to significantly impact council services in 2020/21 budget year.
+- Lower rate environment: The overall financial impact of the lower rate environment has lead Council to review it services and capital works program and to source alternative funding. - COVID-19 impact: This pandemic will continue to significantly impact council services in 2020/21 budget year.
 As a part of the budget modelling, council has made adjustments to the revenue sources and changed the income accordingly.
-The cash flow will be adversely affected and have significant ongoing implications.
+The cashflow will be adversely affected and have significant ongoing implications.
 An anticipated downturn in the property market and development activity levels has been factored into the budget.
 Further changes to the business and community will continue to evolve and Council will play some role in assisting the businesses in these hard times.

-- Natural Disasters: These are occurrences of which the timing is unknown.
+Council has proposed some support measures for businesses to allow them to explore the online options and have allowed a provision under council operating initiatives to fund this program. - Natural Disasters: These are occurrences of which the timing is unknown.
 Whilst Council does significant work on prevention and recovery, these events do have a significant impact on Council's resources.
-The most recent of these has been the bushfire in March 2019 at Bunyip State Park.

-- Defined Benefits Superannuation: Council contributed \$3.24m in 2012-13 towards the defined benefits superannuation shortfall and council plans to put aside \$500k annually into a reserve for any potential future calls.
+The most recent of these has been the bushfire in March 2019 at Bunyip State Park. - Defined Benefits Superannuation: Council contributed \$3.24m in 2012-13 towards the defined benefits superannuation shortfall and council plans to put aside \$500k annually into a reserve for any potential future calls.
 The Vested Benefits Index for the fund was 107.1% of value as at the 30 June 2019, 100% as at 30 March 2020 and is expected to deteriorate further due to the share market decline.
-It will monitored closely and should the value fall to 97%, councils will be asked to make a further contribution.

-- Cost Shifting: This occurs where Local Government provides a service to the community on behalf of the State or Federal Government.
+It will monitored closely and should the value fall to 97%, councils will be asked to make a further contribution. - Cost Shifting: This occurs where Local Government provides a service to the community on behalf of the State or Federal Government.
 Over time the funds received by Local Governments do not increase in line with real cost increases.
 An example of this is Maternal & Child Health, where the level of payment received by Council from the State Government does not reflect the real cost of providing the service to the community.
-Council still plays a role in maintaining crown land reserves and has some exposure to infrastructure owned by other state authorities.

-- Public infrastructure maintenance: Councils across Australia raise approximately 3% of the total taxation collected by all levels of Government in Australia.
+Council still plays a role in maintaining crown land reserves and has some exposure to infrastructure owned by other state authorities. - Public infrastructure maintenance: Councils across Australia raise approximately 3% of the total taxation collected by all levels of Government in Australia.
 In addition Councils are entrusted with the maintenance of more than 30% of all Australian public assets including roads, bridges, parks, footpaths and public buildings.
-This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels.

-- Population growth will continue to place significant stress on Council's resources.

-- Recycling & Land fill levy: Continued uncertainty within the recycling industry in regards to the processing of recyclables.
-The new proposed landfill levy introduction by State government from January 2021 and ongoing changes will continue to impact council operations.

-- 2020 Council election: Councils must comply with special arrangements in the lead up to elections, known as the caretaker period.
+This means that a large proportion of Council's income must be allocated to the maintenance and replacement of these valuable public assets in order to ensure the quality of public infrastructure is maintained at satisfactory levels. - Population growth will continue to place significant stress on Council's resources. - Recycling & Land fill levy: Continued uncertainty within the recycling industry in regards to the processing of recyclables.
+The new landfill levy introduction by State government and ongoing changes will continue to impact council operations. - 2020 Council election: Councils must comply with special arrangements in the lead up to elections, known as the caretaker period.
 This is in accordance with the Local Government Act.
 This may impact the delivery of capital program due to the delay in awarding tenders, further complicated by COVID-19.